 3. Take a break

 While it’s important to create space for vulnerability, there’s still a possibility the conversation could go awry as tempers flare.
-In these moments, Ernesta suggests acknowledging that you no longer feel safe and honoring that feeling.
+In these moments, Ernesta suggests acknowledging that you no longer feel safe and honouring that feeling.

 “You’re not responsible for everyone.
 Be honest and say ‘This is so heavy.
 I can no longer be a part of this conversation.
 Do you mind if we maybe talk about something else?’ ”